catchup-forks/gamersportalstartxtra/README.md

     - slugs for models powered by `cviebrock/eloquent-sluggable` package.

-    - Two themes pre-defined, powered by `igaster/laravel-theme`.
+    - 'Two' themes pre-defined, powered by `igaster/laravel-theme`.

     - some examples of `intervention/image` for manipulating images.